pylimitics/horatio/README.md

-# Reinventing myself (again)
+# Reinventing AI-enhanced technical documentation

-Reinvention is my repository for building a proof of concept graph&vector technical documentation system.
+Horatio is my repository for building a proof of concept graph&vector technical documentation system.
 The goal is to create a new role for myself based on technical content transformation and integration with both symbolic and generative AI.

 Maybe it will be a consulting role; maybe something else.

-The first major step is a working proof of concept project, which I can create using Claude.
+The first major step is a working proof of concept project, which I can create in partnership with Claude.

 My possibly temporary project name is Horatio, after the calm, rational advisor to Hamlet.
 He is an example of the rise of humanism during a theological era, which is an appropriate analogy for integrating symbolic and generative AI into a "neuro-symbolic" system.